-An informal seminar planned for majors and minors in home economics education and for others who are interested.
-One major aspect of education will be considered each term.

-490. TEACHING HOME ECONOMICS IN HIGHER EDUCATION.
+- An informal seminar planned for majors and minors in home economics education and for others who are interested.
+One major aspect of education will be considered each term. - 490.
+TEACHING HOME ECONOMICS IN HIGHER EDUCATION.
 Fall.
-Credit two hour.
-Miss Patterson.
+Credit two hours.
+Miss PATTERSON.
+Not offered in 1964-1965.
+Will be offered in 1965-1966.]